Artemis, Orion and the quest to get humans to the moon again | DW | 02.02.2021

 If you've ever been on a tour of a cleanroom — a sterile environment where engineers build and test satellites and other spacecraft — you will know it's a pretty surreal experience.

-You're standing there, starring up at a rough and unfinished-looking object, seemingly wrapped in kitchen aluminum foil, with wires and solar panels at various angles, and it's tough imagining what this thing will do when it's in its operational environment.
+You're standing there, starring up at a rough and unfinished-looking object, seemingly wrapped in kitchen aluminum foil, with wires and solar panels sticking out at various angles and it's tough imagining what the thing will actually do when it's in an operational environment.

 The engineers will tell you: This towering object is an instrument of precision and beauty.
 It will observe our planet Earth and deliver valuable data on our changing environment, monitor the oceans or track migration and military movements.

 But it's virtually impossible to truly get what that means.
-You're unlikely to be one of the comparably few humans ever to see this thing in action, in situ.
+You're unlikely to be one of the comparably few humans ever to see the thing in action, in situ.

-But we already knew that the ESMs form an integral part of Orion, a human spacecraft that will fly astronauts to the moon and an orbiting lunar base called Gateway.
-We also knew that Orion belongs to Artemis, NASA's human spaceflight program that aims to get humans back to the moon by 2024.
+But we already know that the ESMs form an integral part of Orion, a human spacecraft that will fly astronauts to the moon and an orbiting lunar base called Gateway.
+We also know that Orion belongs to Artemis, NASA's human spaceflight program that aims to get humans back to the moon by 2024.

 So, we had a head start.
 And YouTube being YouTube, we got to watch the whole tour again later anyway.